 Of course, the neighborhood is West Hollywood, on the Sunset Strip, but that’s presumably where chef/owner Kris Yenbamroong spent some of his childhood, in Talisai, the restaurant his family opened and ran since the early 1980s.
 One actually accesses Night+Market by entering Talisai, turning right, and then going through a curtained, arched doorway.
 Street parking is a bit rough, but there is a public lot just across the street, for a very reasonable $1/hour before 6 PM and just-fifty-cent-more-than-the-meter $2/hour after 6 PM.

-Kris will soon be opening Night+Market “Song” (meaning “Two” in Thai) in Silver Lake around Christmas, thanks to the success of the mothership, enjoyed by actors, musicians, artists (such as graffiti artist André, The Strokes’ Nick Valensi of the Strokes, and the band Arcade Fire, just to name a few recent notable customers from Kris’s Instagram feed), and us plebeians alike.
+Kris will soon be opening Night+Market “Song” (meaning “Two” in Thai) in Silver Lake around Christmas, thanks to the success of the mothership, enjoyed by actors, musicians, artists (such as graffiti artist André, The Strokes’ Nick Valensi, and the band Arcade Fire, just to name a few recent notable customers from Kris’s Instagram feed), and us plebeians alike.
 In the past, when the restaurant hasn’t been too busy, Kris would take time out of the kitchen to chat with his patrons, so before he opens Song and has to start splitting his time between the two locations, I wanted to squeeze in a few more visits to WeHo while the captain was sure to be in the kitchen.

 * * *